 Third parties can also offer excursions and experiences that maybe aren’t offered through Disney Cruise Line and are worth checking out for that reason alone!
 Don’t count out third parties; many of the companies that Disney Cruise Line uses for its own excursions are actually just trusted local companies that you can book on your own for a fraction of the price.

 We hope these tips make planning a Disney Cruise a little less stressful!
-And as always, remember, you’re going on a Disney Cruise, so its going to be fabulous no matter what you do!
+And always remember, you’re going on a Disney Cruise, so its going to be fabulous no matter what you do!